cloud-native-toolkit/site-operator-guide/docs/getting-started/setup.md

 ### Colima

-Colima is an open source container engine, free to use, but there are some known issues with Colima:
+Colima is an open source container engine for Intel or Arm based Mac systems.
+It is free to use, but there are some known issues with Colima:

 -   Network/DNS failures under load
 -   Read/write permissions to local storage volumes